nielsvm/lxc-containers/README.md

 ### apache-memcached-mysql-php53, drupal7my
 *Debian 7*, *Apache 2*, *MySQL*, *Memcached*, *PHP 5.3*

 Simple webserver that mounts your home directory into the container, and runs Apache as your user.
 PHP is mainly left default with `apc` set to `128m` and various Xdebug settings enabled and memcached at `64m`.
 You need to provide a couple of vhost files in `sites-available` outside of the container, and relatively symlink them from `sites-enabled`.
 On your main machine, you need to put records in `/etc/hosts` pointing to `10.0.3.10`.

-This contains a working installation of MySQL, you can connect to it with user `root` and password `root`.
+This container ships with MySQL installed, which you can connect to with `root`/`root`.

 ### bare
 *Debian 7*